kwabenasapong/openpldoc/manual/source/mediamanager.rst

 Images
 ------

-Clicking on *Images* in the :ref:`g-media-manager` will display the Images media item.
-The Images media item shows a list of imported images.
+Clicking on *Images* in the :ref:`g-media-manager` will display the images media item.
+The images media item shows a list of imported images.

 .. image:: pics/mediamanager_images.png